 Recurrent brain stem glioma: Recurrent brain stem glioma is a tumor that has come back after treatment.
 If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Information about the tumor’s grade will help the doctor recommend a specific treatment plan.
-The next section in this guide is Treatment Options.
-You may use the menu to choose a different section to read in this guide.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.